The Fall 2023

 “The Blake & Mouton’s Managerial Grid was like looking into a mirror that reflects how my Employees and Company look at me.
 It has made me think hard on how I approach my job and staff.”

-Joseph Jones, ThyssenKrupp Aerospace, Park City, KS
+Joseph Jones, ThyssenKrupp Aerospace, Park City, Kansas

 “This was very helpful to me – it’s amazing how many things you can be doing wrong without even knowing it.”

-Kim Underwood, Cattle Empire, Satanta, KS
+Kim Underwood, Cattle Empire, Satanta, Kansas

-Making the Transition from worker to Supervisor
+Making the transition from worker to supervisor

 - How “doing” differs from supervising